bernardtse/uob-data-bootcamp/README.md

 ### CryptoClustering
 - **Overview:**

-  This assignment focuses on predicting whether cryptocurrencies are influenced by 24-hour or 7-day price changes using Python and unsupervised learning.
+  This challenge focuses on predicting whether cryptocurrencies are influenced by 24-hour or 7-day price changes using Python and unsupervised learning.
 The prediction process is conducted twice: first, using the original data, and second, using Principal Components Analysis (PCA) data.
 The results are then compared to determine the optimal approach for unsupervised learning.
 - **URL:** [https://github.com/bernardtse/CryptoClustering](https://github.com/bernardtse/CryptoClustering)
 - **Skills:** Python, Scikit-learn (unsupervised learning)